Marcela Bilek: Awards and honours

 Throughout Bilek's career, she has received numerous honours for her work.
-This includes the Malcolm-McIntosh Prize for Physical Scientist of the Year and the Edgeworth David Medal in 2002, the Australian Academy of Science Pawsey Medal in 2004, and an Australian Innovation Challenge Award in 2011, the inaugural Plasma Surface Engineering Leading Scientist Award 2018.
+This includes the Malcolm-McIntosh Prize for Physical Scientist of the Year and the Edgeworth David Medal in 2002, a Young Tall Poppy Award for Achievement in Science in 2001, an ARC Federation Fellowship in 2003, named as an MIT TR100 Young Innovator in 2003, the Australian Academy of Science Pawsey Medal in 2004, an Australian Innovation Challenge Award in 2011, and the inaugural Plasma Surface Engineering Leading Scientist Award 2018.
 In 2013, she was elected to the Fellowship of the American Physical Society (APS), and in 2015, she was elected to the Fellowship of the Institute of Electronic and Electrical Engineers.
-Bilek has also earned over $13 million in research funding.
+As of April 2018, Bilek had earned over $13 million in research funding.
 She was awarded an Australian Laureate Fellowship in 2019 and elected a Fellow of the Royal Society of New South Wales in the same year.
 She was elected a Fellow of the Australian Academy of Science in 2022.

 Bilek was made a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to physics and biomedical engineering".